TramNguyen2712/CrunchCo-Snacks/README.md

 - Older Families buy around 8 - 9 bags per visit. **A simple deal like "buy 3, get 1 free" would make their big spend even bigger without needing to attract new customers.**

-- CrunchCo has purchase history on over 72,000 customers. **Focus on sending personalized deals to targeted groups, such as alerting a Kettle-loving Retirees about a Kellte promotion.
-That is a low-cost way to bring people back more often and grow how much they spend each visit.**
+- CrunchCo has purchase history on over 72,000 customers. **Focus on sending personalized deals to targeted groups, such as alerting a Kettle-loving Retirees about a Kellte promotion.**